 To aid the process of making proxy voting decisions we have internal processes and may use a proxy advisor.
 Specific policies and advice from the proxy advisor are not applied mechanically.
-We will apply our judgment and decide how to vote each resolution on its merits in the context of our quidelines.
+We will apply our judgment and decide how to vote each resolution on its merits in the context of our guidelines.

-- ▶ Director elections: Directors standing for election and re-election will be considered in conjunction with proxy advice.
-In general, we will support directors of good standing that are additive to elements of a high-quality board of directors, based on the relevance and calibre of their skills and industry or specialised experience, contribution to group diversity, and independence of both management and external audit functions. - ➤ Executive remuneration: The process by which the senior executives of an investee company are motivated to perform is important for investor outcomes.
+- Director elections: Directors standing for election and re-election will be considered in conjunction with proxy advice.
+In general, we will support directors of good standing that are additive to elements of a high-quality board of directors, based on the relevance and calibre of their skills and industry or specialised experience, contribution to group diversity, and independence of both management and external audit functions. - Executive remuneration: The process by which the senior executives of an investee company are motivated to perform is important for investor outcomes.
 In general, we will support remuneration practices of a quantum we consider reasonable in consideration of a company's operating market, business size, and complexity.
 We prefer remuneration to be aligned to shareholder outcomes, including financial outcomes, over the short and long term.
-Provisions that claw back payments in the event of poor behaviours or unsustainable practises are
+Provisions that claw back payments in the event of poor behaviours or unsustainable practises are encouraged.

-- encouraged.
 In addition, incentives for environmental and social outcomes aligned to company objectives are also encouraged.
-All other things being equal, we support annual votes on remuneration practices. - ▶ Other remuneration: Appropriate levels of non-executive director remuneration will likely be supported on the conditions that it does not affect the independence of these directors from executive management, and it does not unduly entrench the directors on the board.
-Employee share schemes are generally supported to encourage staff to behave like owners, however shareholder dilution will also be considered. - Anti-takeover measures: Devices such as Preemptive Rights and Poison Pills are likely to be voted against, if deemed to be not in the interests of minority shareholders. - ➤ Auditor appointments: The retention of quality, independent external auditors is an important protection for shareholders.
+All other things being equal, we support annual votes on remuneration practices.

+- Other remuneration: Appropriate levels of nonexecutive director remuneration will likely be supported on the conditions that it does not affect the independence of these directors from executive management, and it does not unduly entrench the directors on the board.
+Employee share schemes are generally supported to encourage staff to behave like owners, however shareholder dilution will also be considered. - Anti-takeover measures: Devices such as Preemptive Rights and Poison Pills are likely to be voted against, if deemed to be not in the interests of minority shareholders. - Auditor appointments: The retention of quality, independent external auditors is an important protection for shareholders.
 Eastspring Investments will likely support auditors that have the size, geographic, and industry experience commensurate with that of the company, and where independence from management can be demonstrated. - Agenda items: Any item that offers a broad scope of interpretation, including "Other Matters" or "Any Other Business" will be voted against.
-Administrative items such as acceptance of accounts and changes of name, changes to articles or constitutions, along with all other resolutions, will be considered on their merits and taking the interests Eastspring's investors into account.
+Administrative items such as acceptance of accounts and changes of name, changes to articles or constitutions, along with all other resolutions, will be considered on their merits and taking the interests Eastspring's investors into account. - Board diversity: Board diversity in terms of skills, experience, knowledge, and gender, among others, are important considerations that contribute to sustaining a well-functioning company.
+We will generally vote in encouragement of a diverse board, in terms of skills and gender representation, given the increased representation of skilled men and women in the workforce globally, with the ultimate lens of bringing long-term value to the company.
+Our voting will take local market regulations and practices into consideration.